 See that?
 That's something you don't ever want to see in the Caribbean.
 Because if you do, you're probably about to die, as a soucouyant is stalking you.

 About the Caribbean

 The Caribbean—covering 106,300 square miles (275,400 square kilometers) with over 43 million people, 13 sovereign states, and more ethnic groups, religions, and languages than many other parts of the world of similar size.
-It is a true melting pot of ideas and traditions and has such a rich and sorted history that I could spend years writing an entire series about it.
+It is a true melting pot of ideas and traditions and has such a rich history that I could spend years writing an entire series about it.